Table of Contents

 A casualty loss to personal use property on Form 4684, or

 An ordinary loss (miscellaneous itemized deduction) on Schedule A (Form 1040), Itemized Deductions, line 23, or Form 1040NR, Schedule A, Itemized Deductions, line 9.
-You cannot elect the ordinary loss deduction if any part of the deposits related to the loss is federally insured.
+You can't elect the ordinary loss deduction if any part of the deposits related to the loss is federally insured.
 The maximum amount you can claim is $20,000 ($10,000 if you are married filing separately).
 Your deduction is reduced by any expected state insurance proceeds and is subject to the 2%-of-adjusted-gross-income (AGI) limit.

-If you elect to deduct the estimated loss as a casualty loss or as an ordinary loss, you cannot claim the same loss as a nonbusiness bad debt.
+If you elect to deduct the estimated loss as a casualty loss or as an ordinary loss, you can't claim the same loss as a nonbusiness bad debt.
 If the estimated loss deducted is less than the actual loss, you can claim the difference as a nonbusiness bad debt for the year in which the final determination of the loss occurs.
 A nonbusiness bad debt is deducted on Schedule D (Form 1040), Capital Gains and Losses, as a short-term capital loss.

-If you are a 1% or more owner or an officer of the financial institution, or are related to any such owner or officer, you cannot deduct the loss as a casualty loss or as an ordinary loss.
+If you are a 1% or more owner or an officer of the financial institution, or are related to any such owner or officer, you can't deduct the loss as a casualty loss or as an ordinary loss.
 See chapter 4 of Pub.
 550 for the definition of “related.”

 If you elect to deduct the loss as a casualty loss or as an ordinary loss and you have more than one account in the same financial institution, you must include all your accounts.
-Once you make the election, you cannot change it without permission from the IRS.
+Once you make the election, you can't change it without permission from the IRS.
 See Notice 89-28, 1989-1 C.B.
 667, for more details.